MAP-TE2002/END-TO-END-DATA-SCIENCE-PROJECT/README.md

 A simple HTML page (form.html) was created to allow user interaction with the API.
 Users can input values for all 13 model features, and upon submission, a JavaScript handler sends the data to the Flask API.
 The returned prediction is then displayed on the same page.

-📁 Project Structure:
+📁 Project Structure

 📁 heart-disease-prediction

-├── heart.csv                  #
+├── heart.csv                  # Dataset

-Dataset

-├── train_model.py          # Script

-to preprocess data and train model

-├── app.py                    # Flask
+├── retrain_model.py          # Script to preprocess data and train model ├── app.py                    # Flask application

-application

-├── heart_model.pkl           #

-Trained RandomForest model
+├── heart_model.pkl           # Trained RandomForest model

-├── scaler.pkl                #
+├── scaler.pkl                # Fitted StandardScaler

-Fitted StandardScaler

-├── form.html                 # HTML

-frontend for user input
+├── form.html                 # HTML frontend for user input

-└── README.md                 #
+└── README.md                 # Project documentation

-Project documentation

 ⚙️ Requirements:
 includes: